MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 T: Well... that's an interesting point, because it can get self indulgent if a drummer, let's say, decides that he's going to be Mr. Odd-time-weirdo-loud-non-dynamic-guy, the ladies in the audience would not be happy.
 {: .interviewee }

-However, if the drummer decides that he's going to be Mr. Pay-attention-to-the-room, look around, see who's holding their ears, every dynamic, super groove oriented, sometimes a little bit spicy, weird for taste, then the ladies will hang. [laughs]
+However, if the drummer decides that he's going to be Mr. Pay-attention-to-the-room, look around, see who's holding their ears, very dynamic, super groove oriented, sometimes a little bit spicy, weird for taste, then the ladies will hang. [laughs]
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/0Xzm0ON4iDo?rel=0" frameborder="0" allowfullscreen></iframe></div>